Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Quasi-modular forms and Ramanujan identities

 The equations in Proposition \ref{propRamanujanforall} are similar to the Ramanujan identities satisfied by the generators of the ring of quasi-modular forms for the full modular group $\Gamma(1)$, which were discussed earlier in \eqref{eqRamanujanintro}.
 Hence we call these the \emph{Ramanujan identities for} $\Gamma_{0}(N),N=1^{*},2,3,4$.
 Due to the relation in \eqref{ABCrelation} we can see that the system is actually redundant.

 \begin{rem} As mentioned earlier in Introduction, the mirror of the elliptic orbifolds $\mathcal{X}_{r}, r=3,4,6$ are, see \cite{Milanov:2011}, the so-called simple elliptic singularities $E_{n}^{1,1},n=6,7,8$ \cite{Saito:1974}.
 The corresponding elliptic curve families, up to base changes, are parametrized by the modular curves $\Gamma_{0}(N)\backslash \mathcal{H}^{*}$ with $N=3,2,1^{*}$, respectively.
 On the other hand, for the $N=4$ case, the corresponding elliptic curve family is realized as a complete intersection in $\mathbb{P}^{3}$ and is parametrized by the modular curve $\Gamma_{0}(4)$.
-See \cite{Milanov:2012qu, Alim:2013eja, Milanov:2014, Zhou:2014thesis} for more details on the arithmetic aspects of these families and their applications in Gromov-Witten theory of some related Calabi-Yau varieties and their mirror symmetry.
+See \cite{Milanov:2012qu, Alim:2013eja, Milanov:2014, Zhou:2014thesis} for more details on the arithmetic aspects of these families and their applications in GW theory and mirror symmetry.
 For the discussions in this paper, we are not going to use the results for the modular group $\Gamma_{0}(1^{*})$.
 The reason that we include them here is for comparison and for the purpose of relating our results on modularity to those obtained from B-model considerations.
-We will get back to this in Section \ref{sectonmodularitysummarized}.
+This will be addressed further in Section \ref{sectonmodularitysummarized}. \end{rem}